unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 ~~~
 {:.language-python}

 Setting the `random_state` to `0` is a short-hand at this point.
-Note however, that changing this see of the pseudo-random number generator will also change the composition of your data sets.
+Note however, that changing this seed of the pseudo-random number generator will also change the composition of your data sets.
 For the sake of reproducibility, this is one example of a parameters that should not change at all.

 > ## Exercise: Split data into training, validation, and test set
 >